-Table 4.7 shows that all mean values are above on a 5-point Likert scale, indicating strong agreement on the positive role of instructional practices.
+Table 9shows that all mean values are above on a 5-point Likert scale, indicating strong agreement on the positive role of instructional practices.
 Reliability of the instructional practices scale was high (Cronbach’s alpha = 0.88).

-Correlation Analysis
+4.3.2 Correlation Analysis